virtual-kubelet/virtual-kubelet/providers/azure/README.md

     effect: NoSchedule
 ```

-Notice that Virtual-Kubelet nodes are tainted by default to avoid unexpected pods running on them, i.e. kube-proxy, other virtual-kubelet pods, etc. To schedule a pod to them, you need to add the tolerations to your pod spec:
+Notice that Virtual-Kubelet nodes are tainted by default to avoid unexpected pods running on them, i.e. kube-proxy, other virtual-kubelet pods, etc. To schedule a pod to them, you need to add the toleration to the pod spec and a node selector:

 ```
+  nodeSelector:
+    kubernetes.io/role: agent
+    beta.kubernetes.io/os: linux
+    type: virtual-kubelet
   tolerations:
   - key: virtual-kubelet.io/provider
     operator: Exists